 The world’s first tidal power plant was constructed in 2007 at Stanford Lough in Northern Ireland.

-With 7,500 kilometers long coastline and one of the 20 places worldwide where high tide is over five meters higher than the low tide, India is still fighting to set up a tidal energy-based power plant.
+With 7,500 kilometres long coastline and one of the 20 places worldwide where high tide is over five meters higher than the low tide, India is still fighting to set up a tidal energy-based power plant.

 The heat energy trapped inside the magma is known as Geothermal Energy.
 Magma is the layer of hot and molten rock found below Earth’s crust.